supernginx/flowplayer-plugins/flash/bitrateselect/trunk/README.txt

 - #547 Live dynamic stream switching not working on internap CDN
 - #563 Fixes for menu and bitrateselect with bwcheck resolving.
 Do not set the menu list on load, disable the menu plugin until the bitrate resolving is complete.
 Enable the selected menu item when setting the selected bitrate dynamically.
+- #577 toggle splash on all hd notifications not just defaults and when the menu is not set.

 3.2.9
 -----